mateuszniechwiej/Unique-Shop/README.md

-- edit and delete buttons available on the account profile page once a user logged in.
+- update profile will be available. and delete buttons available on the account profile page once a user logged in.